Analytics, aggregate measurements, and KPI modeling

-This article discusses the embedded business intelligence (BI), aggregate measurements, dimensions, and data entities, and aggregate programming model.
+This topic discusses the embedded business intelligence (BI), aggregate measurements, dimensions, and data entities, and aggregate programming model.

 Embedded business intelligence

 The term embedded business intelligence (BI) refers to experiences that use highly intuitive and fluid visualizations to provide insights that are relevant to a task, so that user is more informed and can make better choices.
 For example, a rental clerk in a car rental organization views the previous rental preferences of a customer when the customer makes a reservation.
 In this case, the clerk can see the vehicles and colors that the customer has selected in the past, and therefore can offer options that are likely to please the customer.
 Embedded BI is used throughout the user interface.
 At a technical level, building rich visualizations requires a powerful charting framework, and also an efficient way to access aggregated data that enables the display of fluid visualizations.
 Finance and Operations meets both of these requirements, so that application developers can build rich and deep embedded BI–enabled scenarios.